greyqwilson/gsgbot/readme.txt

  - Sort alias/catalog alphabetically
  - A super fast way to compare games by OR-ing games lists
  - Make replies only viewable by person calling command

+ Changed:
+ - !addgame no longer needs a username to run